ucb-substrate/substrate2/docs/substrate/docs/introduction/inverter.md

 Ensure that the `SKY130_COMMERCIAL_PDK_ROOT` environment variable points to your installation of the Sky 130 commercial PDK.
+Also ensure that you have correctly set any environment variables needed by Spectre.

 ## Conclusion

 If all goes well, the test above should print the inverter dimensions with the minimum rise/fall time difference.

-A full, runnable example for this tutorial is in our test suite.
+A full, runnable example for this tutorial is available [here](https://github.com/substrate-labs/substrate2/tree/main/examples/sky130_inverter).
-The inverter block and testbench are [here](https://github.com/substrate-labs/substrate2/tree/main/tests/src/shared/inverter);
-the unit test is [here](https://github.com/substrate-labs/substrate2/blob/main/tests/src/sim/spectre.rs).